 We specialize in prevention first, then diagnosis and treatment.
 Treatment options include:

-A deep cleaning is often the best first step for treatment.
+Deep cleanings are often the best first step for treatment.
 After treatment, your mouth will feel cleaner, and your teeth and gums will feel and look better.

 Periodontitis might mean some necessary tooth extraction.
 Implants provide a support structure for new prosthetic teeth which replace the extracted teeth.
 It is essential to get your periodontitis cured early to prevent possible bone deterioration.
 Implants require a dense bone structure for a foundation.